<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=257315981751143&amp;ev=PageView&amp;noscript=1">

 Why?

-Because, no matter what, proper permitting is ultimately the responsibility of the homeowner, not the contractor.
+Because, no matter what the circumstances, proper permitting is ultimately the responsibility of the homeowner, not the contractor.

 3) No Inspections